Superrehtard/old_diaspora_wiki/An-Introduction-to-the-Diaspora-Source.md

 There are a few tools we’re using that aren’t in every rails project:

 Our views are written in HAML, a templating language.
-The HAML docs are [here](http://haml-lang.com/docs.html), but you shouldn’t need to read them before-hand, as HAML is quite intuitive.
+The HAML docs are [here](http://haml-lang.com/docs.html).

 Our CSS is written in [SASS](http://sass-lang.com/docs.html), which generates CSS.
 The syntax is inspired by HAML, and quite similar.
 If you want to edit the stylesheets, look in public/stylesheets/sass/.